wanchoo93/wanchoo93.github.io/_publications/2011-10-01-paper-title-number-3.md

 paperurl: ''

 ---
-**Since the paper is under review with CVPR, a copy of the paper can be made available only upon request**
+**Since the paper is under review with CVPR, a copy of the paper can be made available only upon request.
+My email can be found on the left navigation pane.**